-Our vision is this: "Every student will be provided an opportunity to design a path towards affordable education."
+Our vision is this: "Every student will be coached to design an affordable path toward an excellent education."

 This strategic, bold, and counter-cultural model of Grace Christian University is more essential today than ever before.
 Imagine the impact of these principles in contrast to the chaos and pluralism of today.
 We invite you to courageously learn, grow, and serve in this way for a world that is watching and in need of people who give glory to God and transform lives.
 The academics at Grace Christian University are designed to be challenging and push you to excel, with credentialed and competent professors serving as loving guides to help you succeed.